LLM Observability: How to Monitor Large Language Models in Production

 Introduction

 In this comprehensive guide, we will explore the principles and practices of LLM observability, the pitfalls of traditional monitoring approaches, and how platforms like Maxim AI are redefining best-in-class observability for generative AI.
-We will reference technical documentation, authoritative resources, and real-world case studies to provide a blueprint for teams seeking to master LLM monitoring in production.

 Why LLM Observability Matters